ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 💡 The 'Author contributions' statement should briefly describe each author's contribution to the work.

 R.V. lead this project, prepared this manuscript drafts version, and incorporated contributions from all co-authors to produce the submitted and published versions.
 C.M. added content, and reviewed texts.
 F.V. reviewed texts.
 G.P. added content, created figures, provided references, and reviewed texts.
 I.O. provided references, and reviewed texts.
 J.A. merged contributions, and reviewed texts.
 L.L. provided references, and reviewed texts.
 M.F. provided references, and reviewed texts.
 P.C. added content, and reviewed texts.
 A.B did it.
 C.D did that.
+A.S. added content and reviewed references.

 _Note: when you propose contributions through [Pull Request](https://docs.github.com/pt/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), add your initials and summarize your contributions in the list above, which cannot be subdivided._